 Living life in two languages is a reality for many families today.
 But what happens if your child has autism or has a language impairment?
-Is autism and bilingualism is it possible?
+Is autism and bilingualism possible?

 We moved to the United States 4 years ago, just as my daughter was about to turn 3.
 At that time she spoke only a few words in Spanish.
 We put her in a regular, monolingual, preschool and she added some English words to her limited vocabulary.
 We didn’t know why she wasn’t speaking but both my husband and I where bilingual and we both knew we wanted our children to be bilingual and ideally multilingual.
 When she was diagnosed with autism a few months later and the pediatrician suggested we should only speak to her in English we ignored his recommendations completely and that was the best decision we have ever made about my daughter’s education.

-I have met so many moms at conferences and speech therapist’s waiting rooms who speak a language other than English at home but followed someone’s advice to speak to their child only in English because that person thinks that their degree gives them the ability to know what is be better for the child without taking into account their culture.
+I have met so many moms at conferences and speech therapist’s waiting rooms who speak a language other than English at home but followed someone’s advice to speak to their child only in English because that person (many of them therapists, teachers, and doctors) thought that their degree gave them the ability to know what is better for a child without taking into account their culture.
 I see many of these parents struggling to communicate with their child in broken English and then turning around and having a conversation between themselves or with a sibling in their home language and it breaks my heart.
-These parents where advised to speak only English to their children with autism regardless of the parent’s English proficiency.
+These parents were advised to speak only English to their children with autism regardless of the parent’s English proficiency.

 Does Teaching Two Languages to a Child with Autism Negatively Affect his Speech and Development?